 Powers and Abilities

-The Juggernaut is one of the strongest and most powerful physical beings in the Marvel Universe, capable to go toe to toe with strongest heroes.
+The Juggernaut is one of the strongest and most powerful physical beings in the Marvel Universe, capable of matching and even surpassing the likes of Thor and Hulk.
 Cain Marko is powered by the Crimson Gem of Cyttorak, which is a conduit Cyttorak uses to channel his magical energies into his avatar.
 Much like Jean Grey wielding only a fraction of the Phoenix Force yet retaining immense power, Cain Marko only wields a portion of of Cyttorak's power, yet also retains immense power.
-As the Juggernaut, Marko possesses endless superhuman strength or kinetic power, being capable of shattering mountains, lifting and using buildings as weapons, and with unlimited physical durability.

 Superhuman Strength: With it he has immense strength that far exceeds the ability to lift 100 tons effortlessly.
 Similarly, due to the mystical nature of his powers granted by an external source of limitless magic as the Gem of Cyttorak, Juggernaut can increase his physical strength to immeasurable levels with a simple thought when he needs it.
 In this sense, Juggernaut has the strength-increasing option due his potential to draw on the limitless power of the mystical energy of Cyttorak, which makes him a truly unstoppable force.